When breastfed babies are given an artificial nipple to drink

 The baby thrusts his/her tongue upward during sucking and pushes the breast out of the mouth.

-The baby doesn’t open he's/her mouth wide enough and therefore only sucks the tip of the nipple, which can cause nipple pain.
+The baby doesn’t open his/her mouth wide enough and therefore only sucks the tip of the nipple, which can cause nipple pain.

 The baby becomes fussy and irritable because milk does not flow as easily as with a bottle.

 The mother's milk supply often decreases because her baby does not latch on correctly.